-- National and regional regulations on accident prevention and carrying out electrical installations must be observed.

-- The following five safety rules should be used during electrical installation:
+- National and regional regulations on accident prevention and carrying out electrical installations must be observed. - The five safety rules must be applied when carrying out electrical installations: - Disconnect, - Secure against being switched on again, - Ensure that there is an absence of voltage at all poles. - Earth and short circuit,

-- Disconnect from mains,

-- Secure against reconnection,

-- Confirm absence of voltage at all poles,

-- Ground and short-circuit,

-- Cover or guard off neighbouring areas that are live.
+-Cover or cordon off neighbouring live parts.
 After disconnecting the power supply, you have to wait 5 minutes before all components are de-energised.